Our Vision

 The Institute of Chartered Chemists of Nigeria (ICCON) was established by Decree 91 of 1993 (now ICCON ACT, CAP I.12 LFN 2004), it is a professional regulatory body statutorily charged with the responsibility of regulating the teaching and professional practice of Chemistry profession in Nigeria.
 ICCON is under the Federal Ministry of Health.

-The agitation by Nigerian chemists to get certification can be traced back to the early 1980s.
-This clamour, which was mainly under the aegis of the Chemical Society of Nigeria (CSN), reached a climax in 1992 when the CSN, under the Presidency of a renowned environmental chemist, Prof. Oladele Osibanjo mandated one of its founding fathers and senior Fellows, Mr. Daniel Alifa Akoh to prepare a position paper to be presented to the Federal Government, outlining the role of chemists in Nigeria’s socio-economic development.
+The agitation by Nigerian Chemists to get chartered can be traced back to the early 1980s.
+This clamour, which was mainly under the aegis of the Chemical Society of Nigeria (CSN), reached a climax in 1992 when the CSN, under the Presidency of a renowned Environmental Chemist, Prof. Oladele Osibanjo mandated one of its founding fathers and senior Fellows, Mr. Daniel Alifa Akoh to prepare a position paper to be presented to the Federal Government, outlining the role of chemists in Nigeria’s socio-economic development.

-The decade–long campaign finally bore fruit in 1993 when Decree 91 establishing ICCON was signed into law by erstwhile military President, General Ibrahim Babangida.
-Subsequently, the Institute’s first Governing Council was elected during the Annual International Conference of the CSN in Warri, Delta State in 1995.
-This pioneer Council was under the Chairmanship of the renowned Professor of analytical and environmental chemistry, Prof. Oladele Osibanjo.
+The decade – long campaign finally bore fruit in 1993 when Decree 91 establishing ICCON was signed into law by erstwhile military President, General Ibrahim Babangida.
+Subsequently, the Institute’s we Council was under the Chairmanship of the renowned Professor of Analytical and Environmental Chemistry, Prof. Oladele Osibanjo who was inaugurated in April 2001 by the then Minister of Health, Prof. A.B.C Nwosu while the first Registrar, Mrs. Gladys Eke was appointed in 2003.

-The Institute’s Corporate Headquarters is currently located at phase 1 Federal Secretariat Abuja, Nigeria.
-The Secretariat is administered by a Registrar / CEO who oversees a team of professionals (chemists and non-chemists) that constitute the staff.
+The Institute’s Office is currently located at Federal Secretariat Phase I, Abuja.
+The Secretariat is administered by Chemist Wilford Jwalshik the Registrar / CEO who oversees a team of professionals (chemists and non-chemists alike) that constitute the staff.

 MEMBERSHIP